Pittsburgh vs. Wake Forest NCAA Football Odds, Plays and Insights | December 4, 2021

 - Wake Forest's games have gone over 72.5 points in five of 12 chances this season.

-- The two teams combine to average 85.7 points per game, 13.2 more than the over/under in this contest.
+- Saturday's total is 13.2 points lower than the two team's combined 85.7 points per game average.

-- These two squads combine to allow 52.4 points per game, 20.1 fewer than this contest's over/under.
+- This contest's over/under is 20.1 points greater than the 52.4 these two squads combine to allow per game this season.

-- The Panthers and their opponents score an average of 59 points per game, 13.5 fewer than Saturday's total.
+- The average total in Panthers games this season is 59, 13.5 points fewer than Saturday's over/under of 72.5 .

-- The 72.5 over/under in this game is 8.5 points higher than the 64 average total in Demon Deacons games this season.
+- The 64 PPG average total in Demon Deacons games this season is 8.5 points fewer than this game's over/under.

 Pittsburgh Stats and Trends

-- Pittsburgh has played 12 games, with nine wins against the spread.
+- Pittsburgh has nine wins against the spread in 12 games this year.

-- The Panthers are 9-3 ATS when favored by 3 points or more this season.
+- This season, the Panthers have an ATS record of 9-3 in their 12 games as a favorite of 3 points or more.

-- Pittsburgh's games this year have hit the over in 66.7% of its opportunities (eight times in 12 games with a set point total).
+- Pittsburgh's games this year have eclipsed the over/under eight times in 12 opportunities (66.7%).

 - Pittsburgh is 7-3 against the spread and 8-2 overall in games when it puts up more than 29.1 points.

-- In games that Pittsburgh piles up more than 427.5 yards, the team is 6-3 against the spread and 7-2 overall.
+- When Pittsburgh totals over 427.5 yards, the team is 6-3 against the spread and 7-2 overall.

 - The Panthers have turned the ball over 14 times this season, 13 fewer than the Demon Deacons have forced (27).